vkbo/novelWriter/docs/source/tech_storage.rst

 All the project documents are saved in a folder in the main project folder named ``content``.
-Each document has a file handle taken from the first 13 characters of a SHA256 hash of the system time plus an incremented number when the document was first created.
+Each document has a file handle taken from the first 13 characters of a SHA256 hash of the system time when the document was first created, plus an incremented number.
 The documents are saved with a filename assembled from this hash and the file extension ``.nwd``.

 If you wish to find the file system location of a document in the project, you can either look it